EvanCesanek/Ouvrai/README.md

 ## 2. Experiments

 In **weblab**, an experiment is a stand-alone JavaScript web app using ES modules.
 Each experiment should therefore be a npm package with its own _`package.json`_ and _`node_modules/`_, separate from the main **weblab** package.located in its own subdirectory under _`weblab/experiments/`_.
-Two example experiments are provided as templates for development.
+One example experiment is provided as a template for development (warning, this example is moderately complex; a simpler example is coming soon).
 Note that weblab was developed for research on human sensorimotor control, so the example experiments are designed to support interactivity with the mouse/trackpad or VR devices.

-- The example experiments rely heavily on [three.js](www.threejs.org) for hardware-accelerated graphics and VR support.
+- The example experiments rely on [three.js](www.threejs.org) for hardware-accelerated graphics and VR support.
 The three.js [docs](https://threejs.org/docs/), [examples](https://threejs.org/examples/#webgl_animation_keyframes), and [manual](https://threejs.org/manual/#en/fundamentals) are great resources if you want to learn more about how to use three.js to build great experiments.
 - I recommend using [Vite](https://vitejs.dev) for developing and building experiments using JavaScript modules.
-It is included as a dev dependency in the example experiments, and the provided _`vite.config.js`_ configuration file is set up to build a production version of your experiment in _`public/`_ that will be hosted on Firebase.
+It is included as a dev dependency in the example experiments, and the provided _`vite.config.js`_ configuration file is set up to build a production version of your experiment in _`dist/`_ that will be hosted on Firebase.

 #### Familiarize yourself with the directory structure of an example experiment